 NOTE.
 You might be able to save time configuring the Trellis Diagram display by pressing the Standard Settings button from the Settings control panel.
 This allows you to select a preset optimized for a standard from the Select Standard dialog box.
-See Standard Settings Button. (see page 308)
+See Standard Settings Button. (see page 348)

-Settings tab Description Modulation Params (see page 309) Specifies the type of modulation used for the input signal and other parameters.
-Freq & BW (see page 313) Specifies settings for frequency error, measurement BW and Frequency Deviation.
+Description Specifies the type of modulation used for the input signal and other parameters.
+Specifies settings for frequency error, measurement BW and Frequency Deviation.
 Each of these settings is set internally when set to Auto.
 Alternatively, you can specify values appropriate for specific measurement needs.
-Equalizer Tab (see page 314) Enable the Equalizer and adjust its parameters.
-Advanced Params (see page 316) Specifies additional parameters.
-Find (see page 319) Used to set parameters for finding a burst within the data record and for entering a Synch word.
-Analysis Time (see page 320) Contains parameters that define the portion of the acquisition record that is used for analysis.
+Enable the Equalizer and adjust its parameters.
+Specifies additional parameters.
+Used to set parameters for finding a burst within the data record and for entering a Synch word.
+Contains parameters that define the portion of the acquisition record that is used for analysis.
 Also allows you to specify the Units (Seconds or Symbols) for the GP Digital Modulation displays.
-Trace (see page 321) Allows you to set the trace display characteristics.
-Scale (see page 323) Specifies the horizontal and vertical scale settings.
-Prefs (see page 324) Enables you to set characteristics of the measurement display.
+Allows you to set the trace display characteristics.
+Specifies the horizontal and vertical scale settings.
+Enables you to set characteristics of the measurement display.